Anatolian languages: Luwic branch

 The term Luwic was proposed by Craig Melchert as the node of a branch to include several languages that seem more closely related than the other Anatolian languages.
 This is not a neologism, as Luvic had been used in the early 20th century to mean the Anatolian language group as a whole, or languages identified as Luvian by the Hittite texts.
 The name comes from Hittite luwili.
 The earlier use of Luvic fell into disuse in favour of Luvian.
 Meanwhile, most of the languages now termed Luvian, or Luvic, were not known to be so until the latter 20th century.
 Even more fragmentary attestations might be discovered in the future.

-Luvian and Luvic have other meanings in English, so currently Luwian and Luwic are preferred.
+The ancient people were referred to in Hittite texts with forms based on Luwiya / luwili-.
+As Anatolian linguistics developed, scholars increasingly preferred spellings that reflected the original w sound rather than writing it as v.
 Before the term Luwic was proposed for Luwian and its closest relatives, scholars used the term Luwian in the sense of 'Luwic languages'.
 For example, Silvia Luraghi's Luwian branch begins with a root language she terms the "Luwian group", which logically is in the place of Common Luwian or Proto-Luwian.
 Its three offsprings, according to her are Milyan, Proto-Luwian, and Lycian, while Proto-Luwian branches into Cuneiform and Hieroglyphic Luwian.